jwbuurlage/category-theory-programmers/doc/06_ccc.md

 *Equations*, or *equality judgements* in this calculus have the form:
 $$\Gamma|t = s:T.$$
 Here, $\Gamma$ is some set of variables that at least contains *all* the free variables in both $t$ and $s$.
 Such an equation means that according to $\Gamma$ (i.e. with respect to its variables), the expressions $t$ and $s$ of type $T$ are equal.
-These equations are subjects to some rules, e.g. for fixed $\Gamma$ they define an equivalence relation of expressions of type $T$, but we will not list these here.
+These equations are subject to some rules, e.g. for fixed $\Gamma$ they define an equivalence relation of expressions of type $T$, but we will not list these here.
 For an overview, see the suggested literature at the end of this chapter.

 ## Typed $\lambda$-calculus as a CCC